jdeath/homeassistant-addons/wdosg/README.md

 1. Start the add-on.
 1. Check the logs of the add-on to see if everything went well.
 1. Open WebUI should work via <your-ip>:port
 1. Consult official documentation to make a jsdos bundle.
 It is kind of a pain!
+Latest version can do it directly from your own zip of a game.
+Be sure the zipfile has the game directly in the root of the zip, not in a folder inside the zip!
 1. Upload your bundle and play your game.
 1. Settings will be in /addon_configs/2effc9b9_wdosg
 ## Configuration